BUTANE-Smart-Chain/Flamez_Docs/docs/develop/testnet/auditing.md

 ## How to Stake in Pools with Flamez

-Flamez provides an easy way for you to earn FLAMEZ or other tokens while you rest!
-It's simpler than farming with Flamez's Yield Farms, since you only need to stake one token, typically FLAMEZ.
+Flamez provides an easy way for you to earn $AME or other tokens while you rest!
+It's simpler than farming with Flamez's Yield Farms, since you only need to stake one token, typically $AME.

 ## Getting Started with Pool Staking on Flamez